Skip to content

 Friday, 19 September 2008

 This is a big day for me: after 15 years, my last day as an astronomer.
 After three years of trying, I wasn't able to get a faculty job, so this year I started applying for non-academic positions.
+Those applications were basically all dead ends, which has been pretty frustrating.
 Read More

 Highlighting Akarsh Simha's GSoC work